 Moving a house is a difficult task that requires a lot of hard work — and care.
 After all, this crew was preserving a piece of American history, the childhood home of “Hammerin Hank” Aaron.

-First the crew had to remove all the brick veneer from the sides of the house, which revealed a layer of asbestos siding beneath it.
+First, the crew had to remove all the brick veneer from the sides of the house, which revealed a layer of asbestos siding beneath it.

 Once extra bracing had been added to stabilize the structure, the entire building was covered with tarps to keep it dry.

 After the house was high enough off the ground, dolly wheels were attached to the steel beams on the 30-ton structure.
-A tractor trailer truck was hooked to the front and used to pull the house to its new location.
+A tractor-trailer truck was hooked to the front and used to pull the house to its new location.

-Negotiating sharp turns was a slow process, since the house had to be jacked up again so the tires could be repositioned.
+Negotiating sharp turns was a slow process since the house had to be jacked up again so the tires could be repositioned.

 The trip across town took six hours, but it was well worth the effort.

 • Hank Aaron was born in 1934 in Mobile, Alabama and spent most of his childhood in Toulminville, Alabama.

 • He was known as “Hammerin’ Hank,” and played 21 seasons of baseball for the Milwaukee / Atlanta Braves in the National League.
 He concluded his baseball career with two seasons for the Milwaukee Brewers in the American League.